Your Guide to The Marathon Des Sables (MDS)

 And things add up.

 Walking five miles daily five days a week will burn around 2000 to 3000 calories.
-If you keep the same daily calorie intake as before, you’ll likely lose around half to one pound per week.
+Stick to your usual calories, and you could llose about half a pound to a pound each week.

 Just keep in mind that this isn’t written in stone.
 Pace, terrain, and body weight—to name a few—all impact how many calories you burn during a five-mile walk.